 In 1986, Backman’s struggles against left-handed pitching forced Davey Johnson to platoon him with Tim Teufel.
 But he still managed to hit a career best .320 while batting in the number two spot in the lineup setting the table for the Mets big hitters, Keith Hernandez, Gary Carter and Darryl Strawberry, as the Mets ran away and hid in the National League and won the World Series.

 During the 1986 League Championship Series, he hit just 0.238 but was in the middle of some of the most pivotal moments.
-In game 3, with game trailing 5-4 entering the 9th inning Backman led off with a bunt single.
+In game 3, with the Mets trailing 5-4 entering the 9th inning Backman led off with a bunt single.
 He beat out the bunt when he lunged past Astros first baseman Glenn Davis.
 Two batters later he scored on Len Dyktra’s walk off home run.
 In game 5 with the game tied in the 12rh inning, he led off with an infield single and would eventually come around to score the winning run on Gary Carter’s single.
 During the World Series against the Boston Red Sox, he hit .333 (6 for 18) and drove in one run.

 Backman’s production began to fall off in 1987 and by 1988 and with the emergence of Gregg Jefferies and Keith Miller from the Mets minor league system he became expendable.
 He was traded to the Minnesota Twins following the 1988 season in exchange for three minor league prospects.